Major: History; Minor: French and Francophone Studies

 Gustafson combined the Kelley History Grant with one of her Belk summer stipends to spend last summer conducting research in Paris.
 The summer before, she used the Belk stipend to attend the Tuck Business School Summer Bridge Program, a month-long business immersion program that concludes with a competitive stock valuation project.

 She said, "As I looked towards picking a career path, I felt that it was important for me to get a firm grounding in different areas of business.
 And what I learned in the program turned out to be integral to an internship that I took for the remainder of the summer as a tax data analyst at a think-tank."

-Gustafson has since decided to pursue a career in academia and is off to a running start.
-The 2014 recipient of the W. Thomas Smith Scholarship, she obtained an intercollegiate master's degree in History of Political Thought and Intellectual History at University College London and Queen Mary University of London during the year after graduation.
-She is currently a research assistant and blogger at the American Enterprise Institute in Washington, D.C.
+The 2014 recipient of the W. Thomas Smith Scholarship, Gustafson obtained an intercollegiate master's degree in History of Political Thought and Intellectual History at University College London and Queen Mary University of London during the year after graduation.
+She received a distinction on her dissertation on Guizot, Tocqueville, and 19th century French historians' theories of nationalism and a distinction for the M.A. in the History of Political Thought.
+The Exam Board for the University of London has awarded her the Quentin Skinner Prize for the M.A.